yyberry/yyberry.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: I am currently an internation student majoring in Computer Science at Denmark.
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Jingyu Huang.
+I show insterests in the following areas:

-- I rock a great mustache
+- Image Processing
-- I'm extremely loyal to my family
+- Data Science

-What else do you need?
+Please hit me up if you wanna know further about me.

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+Københavns Universitet, Master of Science, 2021 to 2023 Graduated from Jilin University, Bachelor of Science, 2017 to 2021